All Episodes

 You can't do it.

-And we can't tell the the American people that are healthy that they're going to pay for the sick and the elderly and and the uninsured, because if we tell them that, then they're not going to support the bill.
+And we can't tell the American people that are healthy that they're going to pay for the sick and the elderly and the uninsured, because if we tell them that, then they're not going to support the bill.

 And the lack of transparency is a huge political weapon in all of this.

-And we're counting on the stupidity of the American voter that was so critical to passing Obamacare, and I'd rather we pass it and lie to get it passed than not have the bill at all.
+And I'd rather we pass it and lie to get it passed than not have the bill at all.

-That's the th that is what government thinks of you.
+That is what government thinks of you.

 It's sort of like the people, you know, what have I been on lately?

-You know, maybe the people that work over at MBC News, you know, they have the luxury because all these people in the television and radio industry that I work with, many of them are just a bunch of overpaid spoiled brat, arrogant elitists like Joe and Mika, and they had another unhinged moment on the air again today.
+You know, maybe the people that work over at NBC News, you know, they have the luxury because all these people in the television and radio industry that I work with, many of them are just a bunch of overpaid, spoiled brat, arrogant elitists like Joe and Mika.

 These people, they're like emotional basket cases.

-Maybe I'll have to end up paying for couples therapy before they get married because I think the three or four hours they're on the air a day is that they're not going to make it emotionally.
+Maybe I'll have to end up paying for couples' therapy before they get married because I think the three or four hours they're on the air a day is that they're not going to make it emotionally.

 They're going to have a collapse with Donald Trump as president because it's like a breakdown a minute over there on that show.